JetBrains/teamcity-documentation/topics/docker.md

 The _Docker_ [build runner](build-runner.md) allows launching the `build`, `push`, and `tag` [Docker](https://www.docker.com/) commands inside your build.

->For the `run` command, use [Docker Wrapper](docker-wrapper.md).
+>For the `run` command, use [](container-wrapper.md).

 If a [Dockerfile](https://docs.docker.com/engine/reference/builder/) is present in your VCS repository and you create a TeamCity project based on this repository, TeamCity will [autodetect it](configuring-build-steps.md#Autodetecting+Build+Steps) and offer creating a build step using this runner.

 ## Common Settings

-This runner is a part of the TeamCity-Docker integration toolset.
-Refer to [this page](integrating-teamcity-with-docker.md) for information on software requirements, supported environments, and other common aspects of this integration.
+This runner is a part of the TeamCity-Docker/Podman integration toolset.
+Refer to this documentation article for information on software requirements, supported environments, and other common aspects of this integration: [](integrating-teamcity-with-container-managers.md).

 Available step execution policies are described [here](configuring-build-steps.md#Execution+Policy).